maorth/chatgpt-prompt-booster/README.md

 - **Drag and drop**: reorder prompts within a chain via a simple drag handle.
 - **Import/Export**: backup all prompts and chains as JSON files from the settings view.
 - **Global prompt delay**: set a delay (in seconds) between prompts when running a chain.
-- **Chain progress overlay**: shows which prompt of a chain is currently executing directly on the ChatGPT page.
+- **Chain progress overlay**: indicates which prompt of a chain is executing and shows a progress bar countdown between prompts.

 ## Installation